open/close all folders

 - Jimmy gets to work on defending Mr. Acker's property from Mesa Verde, in true Saul Goodman fashion.

-- He causes numerous delays with construction and eviction using various faked scenarios to keep the contractors and sheriff off of the land.
-This includes claiming they have the wrong address with swapped numbers, the front yard being a potential site for archaeologists using shards from a modern vase, spreading magnetic powder all over the place to make them spend time assessing the radiation, and calling for a sightseeing of a miraculous appearance of Christ on the side of Acker's house that Jimmy spray-painted.
+- He causes numerous delays with construction and eviction using various staged scenarios to keep the contractors and sheriff off of the land.
+This includes claiming they have the wrong address with swapped numbers, the front yard being a potential dig site for archaeologists using shards from a modern vase, spreading magnetic powder from busted up smoke alarms all over the place to make them spend time assessing the radiation, and calling for a sightseeing of a miraculous appearance of Christ on the side of Acker's house that Jimmy spray-painted.
 They all work!

 - All the while, Jimmy sends softball complaints over to Mesa Verde's legal team to drown their other lawyers in paperwork until Kim is the only one who can help.
 One accusation leveled is that the prime contractor is an escaped felon.

-- Jimmy is incredulous that Kevin is a side-sitter.
+- Jimmy is incredulous that Kevin is a side-sitter, and seems to get psychological insight from the fact.

 - Mike grabs a bunch of tools and electrical equipment in order to build a makeshift charger for his dead cell phone.
 Senorita Cortazar renders his work pointless by coming in and supplying him with a charger.